crowdlingo/course/src/speaking/music.md

 ## Vocabulary

 <vocab-list>
+- remember
+  - recall knowledge from memory
+- American
+  - of or relating to the United States of America or its people or language or culture
+- listening
+  - the act of hearing attentively
+- memorable
-- disappointment
+  - worth remembering
-  - a feeling of dissatisfaction that results when your expectations are not realized
 - Unfortunately
   - by bad luck
-- impressive
-  - making a strong or vivid impression
-- favourite
-  - appealing to the general public

 <!-- blank -->